oicr-gsi/dimsum/docs/user_manual/details.md

 Projects, donors, requisitions, cases, and runs each have their own Details page.
 The Details page includes more information about the selected item, all of its cases and QC gates, and the metrics for each associated item.
 Clicking on the name of a project, donor, requisition, or run takes you to the corresponding details page.
-Clicking on an assay name in the cases table links to the Case Details page.
+Clicking the "Case Details" link in the cases table links to the Case Details page.

 ### Metrics

 Columns containing QC metrics provide tool tips detailing the exact required threshold.
 Hover over the recorded number to see its requirements.
-The cell will be shaded red if the requirement is not met, and yellow if the value is unavailable.
+The cell will be shaded red if a requirement is not met, and yellow if the value is unavailable.

 ![Metric cell](../images/metric_cell.png)